M-Alzeqri/portfolio/index.md

 author_profile: true
 ---

-When I'm not unraveling the mysteries of **Rn** or dancing with **complex fields**, you'll find me turning intricate equations into elegant solutions.
+When I'm not unraveling the mysteries of **$ \mathbb{R}^n $** or dancing with **complex fields**, you'll find me turning intricate equations into elegant solutions.
 Passionate about harnessing the power of math to tackle the toughest puzzles, I thrive on transforming chaos into clarity.
 Ready to solve the unsolvable?
 Let’s crunch some numbers and prove the impossible possible!
 - Project 1
 - Project 2
 - Project 3